 Hi!
-I wanted to be sure to let you all know about the rosemary roasted nuts I posted on Better Homes and Gardens’ Delish Dish blog last week.
+I wanted to share the rosemary roasted nuts I posted on the Better Homes and Gardens’ blog last week.
 A little bit salty, spicy and sweet, these herbed nuts are proof that sometimes a little bit of butter and sugar go a long way.
-I should warn you that these nuts are absolutely irresistible.
-You can find more pictures, preparation notes and my adaptation of the recipe over on my post at the Delish Dish blog.
+I should warn you: these nuts are absolutely irresistible.

 Speaking of last week, the past several days were a total whirlwind, in the best possible way.
 I traveled to Salt Lake City for a blog conference called Alt Summit.
 I’m so glad Melissa, Erin and Heidi peer pressured me into buying a ticket, because I had a grand time hanging out with with them and Kelsey, Jeanine, Maria, Liren and Becky.
 Quite the talented bunch, no?

 Highlights included sitting down for a chat with Jessica Alba (proof!), actress and founder of The Honest Company, a natural, eco-friendly product line.
 Many thanks to Heidi for offering me a place to stay, and by “place to stay” I mean a bedroom in her gorgeous mountain-side home with enviable marble countertops and three sweet pups (meet Gigi).
 You all missed out on some seriously incredible butternut squash lasagna with shiitake mushrooms that she made for all of us.